reyesgo/cybersec-project-docs/README.md

 These Beats allow us to collect the following information from each machine:

 - Filebeat monitors and collects System changes such as system log events, sudo command events, SSH login attempts, and the creating of new users and groups and forwards them to the ELK server to be analysed via our Kibana web interface.

 - Metricbeat monitors and collects information of the overall health of our docker contained web servers such as system, host and container metrics that we can also analyse via the Kibana web interface.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the host file to /etc/ansible.
+- Copy the install-elk.yml to /etc/ansible by running the following command.
+  - curl https://raw.githubusercontent.com/reyesgo/cybersec-project-docs/main/Ansible/Playbooks/ELK/install-elk.yml > /etc/ansible/install-elk.yml

-- Update the host file to include the IP address of remote hosts.
+- Update the host file in /etc/ansible by creating a host group and include the IP address of the host that will function as the ELK server.
+  - x.x.x.x = the IP address of your ELK server

-- Run the playbook, and navigate to the remote host machine to check that the installation worked as expected.
+- Run the playbook, and navigate to the ELK server to check that the installation worked as expected.

 - All files with the .yml extension are our playbooks, they are all located in the Playbook folder in our repository. when copying these files over to a control machine they will need to be stored in the /etc/ansible folder.